Originally published on December 24, 2012

-My brother-in-law Brian – a professional photographer, would get everyone together for a family portrait – which we would later receive framed copies.
+My brother-in-law Brian – a professional photographer, would get everyone together for a family portrait – which we would later receive framed copies of.

 And I missed not having that special feeling that I used to get every year – at Christmas.

-Two years ago, I went to Costco and bought a ton of outdoor Christmas lights – and decorated all of the hedges, evergreens, and fence.
+Two years ago, I went to Costco and bought a ton of outdoor Christmas lights – and decorated all of the hedges, evergreens, and the fence along the driveway.

-I had just finished my cancer treatments and didn’t know how many more Christmases I would be around for – and desperately hoping that the lights would bring back that special Christmas feeling.
+I had just finished my cancer treatments and didn’t know how many more Christmases I would be around for – and desperately hoped that the lights would bring back that special Christmas feeling.